Silicon tetrafluoride: Uses

 This volatile compound finds limited use in microelectronics and organic synthesis.

-It's also used in production of fluorosilicic acid (see above).
+It is also used in production of fluorosilicic acid (see above).

 Staying in the 1980s, as part of the Low-Cost Solar Array Project by Jet Propulsion Laboratory, it was investigated as a potentially cheap feedstock for polycrystalline silicon production in fluidized bed reactors.
 Few methods using it for the said production process were patented.

 The Ethyl Corporation process

 In 80s the Ethyl Corporation came up with a process that uses hexafluorosilicic acid and sodium aluminium hydride (NaAlH4) (or other alkali metal hydride) to produce silane (SiH4).